prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 support for custom labels and zone configuration options to the existing prometheus configuration resources.

+> [!NOTE]
+> This proposal is mutually exclusive to [DaemonSet mode](./202405-agent-daemonset.md),
+> as prometheus always scrapes a single node in that case.
+Hence all node
+> sharding strategies do not apply when DaemonSet mode is active.

 ## Why

 When running large, multi-zone clusters, prometheus scraping can lead to an